jmandel/fhir-js-client/docs/node.md

 The default storage implementation is [here](https://github.com/smart-on-fhir/client-js/tree/master/src/storage/ServerStorage.js).

-Once you have your custom storage, you can just pass it as third argument to the function that creates the SMART api:
+Once you have your custom storage, you can just pass it as third argument to the function that creates the SMART API:
 ```js
 smart(request, response, myStorage).authorize(options)
 ```

 Most of the time you would need to know more about the current request and response in order to create a storage instance.
 That is why passing a storage factory function is the recommended way:
 ```js
 function createStorage({ request, response }) {
     return new AwesomeCustomStorage(request, response);